ymlasu/para-atm/README.md

 If para-atm was installed within a virtual environment, make sure that environment is activated.

+## Documentation

+The documentation is written using [Sphinx](sphinx-doc.org).
+It is not yet hosted online.
+In the meantime, the HTML documentation can be created locally using these steps:
+- Install sphinx (`sudo apt install sphinx-doc` on Ubuntu Linux)
+- From the `docs` directory, run `make html`
+- Open `_build/html/index.html` in a web browser

 ## Contributors

 The project has been developed under the guidance of ULI PI Dr. Yongming Liu, with student contributors